Korleones/education_module/README.md

-# 🚀 Arludo STEM Learning & Career Exploration Platform
+# 🚀SmTEM Learning & Career Exploration Platform

-Contact:Di Kan
-Email: dikan@duck.com
-Mobile:0421517985

 ## A Comprehensive System for Curated Science Progression and Career Guidance